Moderna

 Moderna, Inc. (/məˈdɜːrnə/ mə-DUR-nə) is an American pharmaceutical and biotechnology company based in Cambridge, Massachusetts, that focuses on RNA therapeutics, primarily mRNA vaccines.
 These vaccines use a copy of a molecule called messenger RNA (mRNA) to carry instructions for proteins to produce an immune response.
 The company's name is derived from the terms "modified", "RNA", and "modern".

-The company's commercial products are the Moderna COVID-19 vaccine, marketed as Spikevax and a respiratory syncytial virus vaccine, marketed as Mresvia.
+The company's commercial products are the Moderna COVID-19 vaccine sold under the brand names Spikevax and Mnexspike, a respiratory syncytial virus vaccine sold under the brand name Mresvia, and an influenza vaccine sold under the brand name Mflusiva.
 The company has 44 treatment and vaccine candidates, of which 37 have entered clinical trials.
 Candidates include possible vaccines for influenza, HIV, Epstein–Barr virus, the Nipah virus, chikungunya, human metapneumovirus, varicella zoster virus, as well as a cytomegalovirus vaccine, a Zika virus vaccine funded by the Biomedical Advanced Research and Development Authority, and three cancer vaccines.

+In 2026, Time ranked Moderna as number one in their World's Most Impactful Companies list.

 History

 Moderna was founded in 2010 by Derrick Rossi, Timothy A. Springer, Kenneth R. Chien, Robert S. Langer, and Noubar Afeyan.
-Stéphane Bancel, the current CEO, was appointed as CEO in 2011.
-Between 2011 and 2017, Moderna raised $2 billion in venture capital funding.
+Stéphane Bancel was appointed as CEO in 2011.
+Between 2011 and 2017, Moderna raised in venture capital funding.
 In 2024, Bancel also led marketing for the company during a transition.

 Product development

 In 2013, the company formed a partnership with AstraZeneca to develop treatments for cardiovascular, metabolic, and renal diseases, as well as cancer.
 Moderna was also awarded a $25 million grant by DARPA through a program Autonomous Diagnostics to Enable Prevention and Therapeutics: Prophylactic Options to Environmental and Contagious Threats (ADEPT-PROTECT).
 Its stated goal was to develop an mRNA vaccine with the capability to suppress a global pandemic within 60 days.
 In January 2014, the company entered an agreement with Alexion Pharmaceuticals to develop treatments against ten diseases.
-In January 2014, Moderna created its first venture, Onkaido Therapeutics, to focus "exclusively on developing mRNA-based oncology treatments."
-It launched its second venture, Valera, in January 2015, with a focus on "viral, bacterial and parasitic infectious diseases."
+In January 2014, Moderna created its first venture, Onkaido Therapeutics, to focus "exclusively on developing mRNA-based oncology treatments".
+It launched its second venture, Valera, in January 2015, with a focus on "viral, bacterial and parasitic infectious diseases".
 Employees of Valera and Moderna developed an mRNA vaccine candidate against Zika virus infection.
 Another venture, Elpidera, was announced in May 2015 to continue work on RNA therapies advancing Moderna's work with Alexion.
+In 2017, Alexion terminated its partnership with Moderna after safety issues prevented their work from reaching human trials.

-In 2015, the company formed a partnership with Merck & Co. to develop treatments for cancer, and in 2016 the company formed a partnership with Vertex Pharmaceuticals to develop treatments for cystic fibrosis.
+In 2015, the company formed a partnership with Merck to develop treatments for cancer, and in 2016, the company formed a partnership with Vertex Pharmaceuticals to develop treatments for cystic fibrosis.
 In January 2016, the Bill & Melinda Gates Foundation committed to provide at least $20 million in grant funding to the company.
-In 2017, Alexion terminated its partnership with Moderna after safety issues prevented their work from reaching human trials.